nodejs/node/doc/api/n-api.md

 status = napi_instanceof(env, es_this, MyClass_constructor, &is_instance);
 assert(napi_ok == status);
 if (is_instance) {
   // napi_unwrap() ...
 } else {
   // otherwise...
 }
 ```

-Of course the reference must be freed once it is no longer needed.
+The reference must be freed once it is no longer needed.

 ### *napi_define_class*
 <!-- YAML